Aaron Miller (ice hockey)

 Aaron Michael Miller (born August 11, 1971) is an American former professional ice hockey defenseman.
-Over the course of his 14-year career in the National Hockey League (NHL), Miller played for the Quebec Nordiques/Colorado Avalanche, the Los Angeles Kings and the Vancouver Canucks.
+Over the course of his 14-year career in the National Hockey League (NHL), which lasted from 1994 to 2008, Miller played for the Quebec Nordiques/Colorado Avalanche, the Los Angeles Kings and the Vancouver Canucks.
 In 2002, he was selected as a member of United States hockey team at the 2002 Winter Olympics, where he won a silver medal.
 Prior to making his professional debut, Miller earned a degree in business from the University of Vermont.

 Early life

-Miller was born and raised in Buffalo, New York.
+Miller was born and raised in Buffalo, New York, one of six children to Bill and Joan Miller.
 As a youth, he played in the 1984 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Buffalo.
 After playing forward at St. Francis High School and the Niagara Scenics in Buffalo, Miller was given a scholarship to the University of Vermont.
 Prior to attending the university, he was drafted 88th overall by the New York Rangers in the 1989 NHL Entry Draft.
-Miller was named team captain at the start of the 1992-93 season.
+Miller was named team captain at the start of the 1992–93 season.
 He scored four goals and 13 assists in 30 games over the year, and was named to both the ECAC First All-Star Team and the NCAA East Second All-American Team.
 After four years at Vermont, he graduated with a degree in business.
 He finished his university career with 11 goals and 62 points in 122 games, later being named to Vermont's All-Time Men's Hockey Team, "The ECAC Years".